 Recommended Frequency: Post 1 to 2 Reels per day and 3 to 5 Stories per day.

-6. Design a "LHR Savings Calculator" Lead Magnet
+6. Design a "Cost Savings Calculator" Lead Magnet

 One of the biggest barriers to booking laser hair removal is the perceived upfront cost.
 Patients see the price tag for 6 to 8 sessions and hesitate, even though they are already spending hundreds per year on waxing, razors, and shaving cream.